MasonJohnHawver42/SFML-Asteroids/README.md

 All the maths for the elastic collisions between circles:
   - https://www.desmos.com/calculator/dpc3hnnecx ( This isn the heart of how the collitions work. )
-  - https://www.desmos.com/calculator/o34kvvpife ( This fixes the first bug, but hasn't been implemented in the code yet. )
+  - https://www.desmos.com/calculator/o34kvvpife ( This fixes the first bug )
   - https://www.desmos.com/calculator/rgubue9cri ( This sums up everything; however, its not compete. )